Our Services

 Helpful Resources

-Lower left abdominal aches in pregnancy are often due to round ligament stretching, posture changes, or constipation, and gentle, provider-approved exercises like pelvic tilts, side-lying leg stretches, supported child’s pose, hip circles, and seated forward leans can relieve pressure.
+Lower left abdominal aches during pregnancy are commonly caused by round ligament stretching, posture shifts, or constipation.
+Provider-approved movements—pelvic tilts, side-lying leg stretches, supported child's pose, hip circles, and seated forward leans—can ease pressure and improve comfort.

 Experiencing lower left abdominal pain during pregnancy can be uncomfortable and, at times, concerning.
 In many cases, this type of discomfort is linked to normal physical changes as your body adapts to support your growing baby.
 However, understanding the possible causes — and knowing when to act — is essential.